johnpdowling/hassio-addons/forked-daapd/README.md

 # forked-daapd hass.io add-on
-This add-on provides an installation of the [forked-daapd](https://github.com/ejurgensen/forked-daapd) server and is based on the [docker project](https://github.com/sretalla/docker-forked-daapd) by @sretalla and @kevineye.
+This add-on provides an installation of the [forked-daapd](https://github.com/ejurgensen/forked-daapd) server and is based on the [docker project](https://github.com/sretalla/docker-forked-daapd) by [/u/sretalla](https://github.com/sretalla) and [/u/kevineye](https://github.com/kevineye).

 ## Usage
 1) Install add-on and start it